We don’t always plan for emergencies or emergency fundraising

 It’s not too late now to think about this.
 Even if you haven’t planned, you still have time to act.
 Call your donors.
 Pay attention to donor care.
 And if you have been affected by the coronavirus pandemic, ask for help.

 But planning gives you the agility to react quickly.
 Do the best you can right now.
 But begin thinking about organizing your needs now for next time.

 Keep your data in order

-This shouldn’t have to be said, but I’m going to keep saying it, because too often, it’s an after-thought.
+This shouldn’t have to be said, but I’m going to keep saying it, because too often, it’s an afterthought.

 Will it take you days to clean up and export the data you need to send an emergency fundraising appeal?
 That’s not good.
-If you keep up on data hygiene, and if you use a system that works as it should, it should take you minutes, not days or even weeks.
+If you keep up with data hygiene, and if you use a system that works as it should, it should take you minutes, not days or even weeks.